deniskrut/Advanced-Lane-Finding/README.md

 The code for this step is contained in the fourth code cell of the IPython notebook located in `./advanced-lane-finder.ipynb`.

 If I don’t have prior assumptions about where the lanes are, I do a full search (`get_lane_points_bottom_up` function).
-First I take bottom quater of the image and get a histogram and peaks on that histogram (`sorted_peaks` function).
+First I take bottom quarter of the image and get a histogram and peaks on that histogram (`sorted_peaks` function).
 Form that peaks I form a pairs of peaks that are likely represent lanes - based on distance between the peaks (`get_lanes_candidates` function).
 I sort those pairs in a way that lanes containing highest peaks go first.
 Let’s call those pairs a candidates for lanes.

 I iterate through candidates looking for ones that will yield lanes for me.
 I cut image to 8 pieces horizontally, and for each horizontal piece starting from the bottom I try to find pixels that are close to the candidate point (`get_points_around_x` function).
 Coming to the next piece I update my candidate point to be mean of all lane points from the previous piece.
 If there are no white pixels at given location, I ignore it.